Losartan/hydrochlorothiazide

-Losartan/hydrochlorothiazide, sold under the brand name Hyzaar among others, is a combination medication used to treat high blood pressure when losartan is not sufficient.
-It consists of losartan (an angiotensin II receptor antagonist) and hydrochlorothiazide (a diuretic).
+Losartan/hydrochlorothiazide, sold under the brand name Hyzaar among others, is a fixed-dose combination medication used to treat high blood pressure when losartan is not sufficient.
+It consists of losartan, an angiotensin II receptor blocker; and hydrochlorothiazide, a thiazide diuretic.
 It is taken by mouth.

 Common side effects include dizziness, back pain, and upper respiratory tract infections.
 Serious side effects may include low blood pressure, kidney problems, allergic reactions, and electrolyte problems.
 Use in pregnancy and breastfeeding is not recommended.
 Losartan works by blocking the effects of angiotensin II while hydrochlorothiazide works by decreasing the ability of the kidneys to absorb electrolytes.
-Interactions include with lithium, agents which increase potassium, and NSAIDs.